Ryoichi2022/Practice_12/README.md

 ![image](https://user-images.githubusercontent.com/105535250/201024725-5361b85f-e3e8-49b3-a1eb-2872a097cac8.png)

 * #### Worked on visualization to find Price Outliers An **Outlier** can cause serious problems in statistical analyses.
 Outliers are values within a dataset that vary greatly from the others—they’re either much larger, or significantly smaller.
 Outliers may indicate variabilities in a measurement, experimental errors, or a novelty.
-Therefore its important to remove outliers.
+Therefore, it is important to remove outliers.
 We plotted some visuals to find price outliers for that we compared Year features against price.

 ![image](https://user-images.githubusercontent.com/105535250/201022939-d19184a9-53ce-4a0a-a424-1aadb85b674c.png)